Our vision

 We also aim to increase the visibility of Plant Sciences in the global arena, train significant numbers of plant biologists across all scales of the discipline from molecular biologists to biological engineers to conservationists, and drive advances in understanding of fundamental biology that will have major positive results for society.

-The Department comprises twenty-six research groups whose long-term aim is to contribute to the five goals above.
-A broad portfolio of grant income from diverse sources including UKRI, Government, Charitable Foundations and Industry supports over fifty post-docs, 90 - 100 PhD students, and over twenty research assistants.
+The department comprises 28 research groups whose long-term aim is to contribute to the five goals above.
+A broad portfolio of ~£16million grant income per annum from diverse sources including UKRI, Government, Charitable Foundations and Industry supports over 85 post-docs, 75 PhD students, and seven research assistants.
+The department produces nearly 50 graduating student per year.
 Strategic links within Cambridge and across the East of England and further afield allow us to make the best use of our science.

 Our discovery science is often developed with University of Cambridge colleagues in the departments of Applied Mathematics and Theoretical Physics, Biochemistry, Engineering, Genetics, Land Economy, Physics and Zoology, and the Sainsbury Laboratory.

-We run a series of impact centres with our partners that focus on conducting near, translatable research and development - the Algal Innovation Centre, Global Food Security Interdisciplinary Research Centre, Engineering Biology Interdisciplinary Research Centre, Conservation Research Institute, Centre for Landscape Regeneration and the Crop Science Centre, which we run in partnership with the National Institute of Agricultural Botany.
+We run a series of impact centres with our partners that focus on conducting near, translatable research and development - the Algal Innovation Centre, Conservation Research Institute, Centre for Landscape Regeneration and the Crop Science Centre, which we run in partnership with Niab.

 We run the University Botanic Garden, in partnership with the Museums and Botanic Garden service.

-We run the University of Cambridge Herbarium and two plant sciences libraries - the departmental library, and the Cory & Herbarium library.
+We run the University of Cambridge Herbarium and two plant sciences libraries - the departmental library, and the Cory and Herbarium library.

 We run OpenPlant, a leading online synthetic biology research resource centre, in partnership with the Earlham Institute and the John Innes Centre.